Fujifilm X-T1 Review

 by Mike Tomkins

 If you've been holding off on buying a Fujifilm X-series mirrorless camera because you weren't a fan of the rangefinder-like form factor, it may be time to reevaluate your decision.
-The 16.3-megapixel Fuji X-T1 compact system camera takes the X-series in a brand-new direction, ergonomically speaking, and it's aimed at SLR shooters who've so far not made the jump to mirrorless.
+The 16.3-megapixel Fuji X-T1 compact system camera takes the X-series in a brand-new direction, ergonomically speaking, with a design aimed at SLR shooters who've not yet made the jump to mirrorless.

 Look inside the X-T1, though, and you won't find a pentaprism.
 This is a mirrorless camera through and through; your framing will be done either on the LCD monitor, or on the built-in electronic viewfinder.
 And oh, what an EVF it is!